 I am about to follow none of that.

 Over my past college semester, I have learned the harsh reality of what it means to be a white, right-leaning female, who is the Managing Editor of quite possibly the most-hated paper on campus: the conservative one.
 Now although I am aware of the great privilege I do have in society, I still consistently get slammed with odd prejudices, such as the assumption I am "racist, homophobic, xenophobic" or my most recent favorite, a "colonist."

-Now why may you ask, would I be called such horrible things?
+Now why, may you ask, would I be called such horrible things?
 Well, those who have called me these titles have one thing against me, the fact that I am right-leaning.

-I tend to stray away from titles such as conservative or republican- not because of the personal attacks I will receive, but because of my opinions.
-I am not a linear right-winger by any means, I like some democrat policies, and I like a good amount of republican ones as well.
+I tend to stray away from titles such as conservative or Republican- not because of the personal attacks I will receive, but because of my opinions.
+I am not a linear right-winger by any means, I like some Democrat policies, and I like a good amount of Republican ones as well.
 But it is that last bit that peers cannot seem to simply see past, and that is where my personal morals, values and opinions get me into trouble.

 I say trouble lightly as well.
 By trouble, I mean personally attacked by people who may not even fully understand the policies of both sides.
 Speaking broadly, I am a fan of the fiscal and economic policies of the right.
 I prefer limited government regulation on economics, because of my upbringing in a household with business-driven parents.
-But in terms of social issues, such as reproductive rights, equal opportunity, LBGTQ+, I am 100 percent left-leaning.
+But in terms of social issues, such as reproductive rights, equal opportunity, LBGTQ+, I am definitely left-leaning.